rust-lang/rfcs/text/3502-cargo-script.md

 This could serve as an alternative to
 [`cargo xtask`](https://github.com/matklad/cargo-xtask) with scripts sharing the lockfile and `target/` directory.

+## Script-relative config

+As `.cargo/config.toml` is loaded from `CARGO_HOME`, there isn't a way to ensure that we load the config for a script in a repo (e.g. an xtask).
+This could become more of prevalent of an issue when workspaces are supported.

+Options
+- A way to opt-in saying that the parent directories are assumed to be safe directories (see also [RFC #3279](https://github.com/rust-lang/rfcs/pull/3279)).
+- Key off of workspace membership (as then it won't likely be a temp file)
+  - This has a chicken-and-egg problem as we need to load config before we load manifests

 ## Scaling up